 Our interactive map not only guides you to individual destinations but also shows the connections between them.
 By understanding these connections, you can curate a journey that weaves together different themes - history, nature, gastronomy, and more.
 For instance, after a visit to the Santiago de Compostela Cathedral, a short drive will take you to the quaint port city of Vigo, where you can savor the freshest seafood right by the sea.

-Practical Information for a Smooth Journey
+Practical Information for a Seamless Journey

 Booking.com